Engaging Programs for Individuals on the Spectrum

 FACT serves more than 400 individuals with autism each year—hosting three seasonal camps, four sports leagues, three different ongoing monthly social programs, a variety of leisure programs that include fine and performing arts as well as life skills, and five Family Fun Days each year.

 Tyler Williamson Chief Executive Officer

 Tyler's younger brother Brian was one of the first children with autism to attend Camp Gonnawannagoagin'.
 He is a former Camp Counselor and has been a member of the Board since 2018.
 After practicing law for 6 years in Hampton Roads, he decided to follow his passion and joined FACT as Chief Executive Officer in 2020.
 Tyler oversees the organization’s programs, fundraising, and special events.

 Edna started out as a helpful, engaged parent volunteer and has become a dynamic component of our team.
 She tracks income and expenses, maintains databases, manages the office, and assists with special projects and events.

 Sheri Bragg Program Director

 Sheri began volunteering when she was nine years old.
-Sheri recently took on the role of Program Director in charge of designing, implementing, and creating programs.
+She recently took on the role of Program Director in charge of designing, implementing, and creating programs.
 Sheri is an experienced special educator and the perfect combination of professionalism and compassion.

 MEET THE BOARD

-The FACT Board of Directors is made up of a dedicated group of individuals with a broad array of backgrounds and experiences, ranging from parents of children with autism and business leaders in the Hampton Roads area.
+The FACT Board of Directors is made up of a dedicated group of individuals with a broad array of backgrounds and experiences, ranging from parents of individuals with autism and business leaders in the Hampton Roads area.